There is another man like Winibozho. There are four men,

 I have to try and get out.
 I'll try to slip out."
 How could he slip

 out with all the stone?
-There was only a little hole up there, just
+There was only a little hole up there at the top of the big rock by the door, just

 big enough for a snake to go out.
 It was all rock on that point, and

 He couldn't do anything, and finally he thought to himself one

 day, "When the WINDIGO comes, I'm going to stay by the doorway